 Piece of life

-When you don’t like a product and you don’t want to consume it as it is, look for a recipe to prepare it in a different way.
+When you don’t like a product, and you don’t want to consume it as it is, look for a recipe to prepare it differently.

 About the almond and banana muffins